-Marcia Brown-Williams who is a native south sider of Chicago, is a product of the Chicago Public Schools system.
+Marcia Brown-Williams is a native south sider of Chicago.
+She is also a product of the Chicago Public Schools system.
 She is a graduated of Linblom Technical High School.
 Her parents were educators within the same school system.
+Her father was a teacher and administrator and her mother was a 8th grade science teacher.
 She has two siblings, Dr. Mark Brown(deceased, Jan.
 17, 2012) and Dr. Michelle Brown who along with her attended and graduated from Dixon Elementary School in the Chatham neighborhood.

 Marcia has also served as a consulting teacher for 5 years assisting teachers who were in need of additional support.
 She was also a mentoring teacher helping new teachers at the beginning of their careers.

 Marcia has worked for the Chicago Teachers Union as an Assistant Director for the Quest Center, the educational component of the union.
 She has coordinated and conducted several seminars on reading strategies, wrote articles that were published for the Chicago Teachers Union which focused on developing classroom management skills for new teachers.

 She was awarded a $ 25,000 grant from the State of Illinois for the purchase of computers and software for Fulton Elementary located in the Englewood Community.
 She was also awarded a $350,000 grant on behalf of Robert Fulton Elementary School for the purpose of wiring the school for the Internet along with establishing a computer lab for the students.